karol-design/BaseConverter/README.md

-# BaseConv | Numeral Systems Converter
+# BaseConverter | Numeral Systems Converter
 Simple CLI toolkit for converting numbers between any of the most popular numeral systems (**BIN, OCT, DEC, HEX**)

 ## Building and using [on Windows]